 Also, consider the accuracy of your data.
 A degree is about 111,000 meters.
 Thus, to achieve roughly one-meter accuracy you need coordinates accurate to five decimal places.
 Four places will give you 10 meters, three will give you 100 meter accuracy.

 This is a spreadsheet, not an applet or a program.
 Unlike a text box in Visual Basic, I do not know of any way to make a cell capable of accepting input and at the same time change its contents in response to another cell.
 Anything you input into a cell will overwrite any existing formulas.
 Therefore, if you input decimal latitude and longitude, the dd.mm.ss input boxes will not change.
 That can't be done in a spreadsheet, so don't expect to see it.
 There is a display area below that shows the conversions.

 In response to one frustrated user: there is no way to get latitude and longitude from UTM coordinates if you do not know your longitude zone and hemisphere.
 There are four places on earth that have the same latitude and longitude if you omit N/S and E/W. There are 120 places that have the same northing and easting.
 If you have simply been given a bunch of numbers to convert, you need to go back to whomever collected the data and get the complete information.
 This spreadsheet cannot do it for you.

-The spreadsheet consists of six sheets, three of which are hidden:
+The spreadsheet consists of seven sheets, three of which are normally available for input (bold).:

 Pretty self explanatory.
 Select the datum used on your map in the upper left corner.

 As noted above, do not expect to see conversions in the data entry cells.
-Geographic coordinates in both decimal and dd.mm.ss format will appear in the colord result area beneath.
+Geographic coordinates in both decimal and dd.mm.ss format will appear in the colored result area beneath.